 A slight step up - and you haveNgala Safari Lodge.
 With access into the southern section of Timbavati – where less Mopane woodland makes for much better game viewing, this camp and its more expensive sister, Ngala Tented Camp boast the best game-viewing area in the reserve!
 In fact, Ngala Tented is the best property in the reserve.
 Both properties are most often combined with Kirkmans Kamp, Exeter or Leadwood in the Sabi Sands, due to the offers when combining camps.

 The other properties I’ll briefly mention areTanda Tulaand its ‘Field Camp’, as well asKings Camp.
 I often use Kings Camp, especially when combining it withLeopard Hillsin the Sabi Sands.
 However, the two Tanda Tulas tend to be used for Timbavati-only safaris – their high price is exposed over a longer safari, due to having no affiliation with a Sabi Sands property.

 The far south of the Kruger – specifically the area around Skukuza – is home to the best game viewing in the entire park, as the Sabi Sands is just by here.
 However, the area is famous for its sheer volume of visitors.
 This is an incredibly busy, primarily self-drive area that we rarely use.

-The centre of the park is an interesting area – here, the habitat changes and dramatic ridges punctuate the landscape.
-It has long been the destination for adventurous self-drive travellers hoping to escape the crowds of the southern sector.
-This has always been my favourite area of the park for reliably good game viewing and a change of scenery from the private reserves.
+The center of the park is an interesting area – here, the habitat changes and dramatic ridges punctuate the landscape.
+It has long been the destination for adventurous self-drive travelers hoping to escape the crowds of the southern sector.
+This has always been my favorite area of the park for reliably good game viewing and a change of scenery from the private reserves.